-Lifestyle plays crucial role in treating Hypertension.
+Lifestyle plays a crucial role in treating Hypertension.
 Here are some lifestyle changes you can make to lower your blood pressure and keep it down.

-Lose extra pounds and maintain healthy weight:
+Lose Extra pounds and maintain a Healthy Weight:

 High blood pressure is related to high obesity levels.
-A heavy weight person often finds it difficult to manage the various health requirements of the body.
-Also, Obesity puts greater pressure on the heart to circulate blood to different parts of the body, often resulting in breathing problems, sleep apnea and extreme hypertension.
+A heavyweight person often finds it difficult to manage the various health requirements of the body.
+Also, Obesity puts greater pressure on the heart to circulate blood to different parts of the body, often resulting in breathing problems, sleep apnea, and extreme hypertension.

 Healthy Diet Plan: